Income from Profits and Gains from Business or Profession (PGBP)

 Covered under section 28 to 44D of Income Tax Act,1961

 Profit and gains of Business or profession (also known as PGBP) is third head in computation of income apart from four incomes, namely, income from salary, income from house property , income from capital gains and income from other sources.
-This is one of the Major head compassing many provisions for computing business or professional tax registration.
+This is one of the Major head compassing for computing professional tax registration.

 Business : Business means the purchase and sale or manufacture of a commodity with a view to make profit.
 It includes any trade, commerce or manufacture or any adventure or concern in the nature of trade, commerce and manufacture.